snth/shift_yourself_left/README.md

 web service and allows us to test as much of the pipeline as possible in a real-world environment *before* the integration is deployed to production.

-The project is split into three parts:
+The project is split into five parts:

 1. The FastAPI web service, which provides a simple API for managing recipes.
 This is defined in the `app` directory.
+1. The app tests, which are defined in the `app_tests` directory and contains a [pytest](https://docs.pytest.org/) test suite that exercises the integration points between the app and the database.
-1. The data pipeline, which is defined in the `pipeline` directory and is a standard dbt-duckdb project that uses dlt to load data from an upstream database into a local DuckDB instance.
+1. The data ingestion, which is defined in the `ingest` directory and is a standard dlt project to load data from an upstream database into a local DuckDB instance.
+1. The data transformation, which is defined in the `transform` directory and is a standard dbt-duckdb project that transforms the data in the DuckDB tables.
-1. The integration testing project, which is defined in the `integration-testing` directory and contains the [Docker Compose](https://docs.docker.com/compose/) configuration for running the web service and data pipeline together.
+1. The integration tests, which are defined in the `root` directory which contains the [Docker Compose](https://docs.docker.com/compose/) configuration for running the web service and data pipeline together.

-The simplest way to get started is to execute the `run.sh` script in the `integration_tests` directory, which will build the Docker images for the web service and data pipeline, run them in Docker Compose, and execute the test suite and pipeline.
+The simplest way to get started is to execute the `run.sh` script in the `root` directory, which will build the Docker images for the web service and data pipeline, run them in Docker Compose, and execute the test suite and pipeline.

 ## Quickstart